raw1z/facteur/README.markdown

     @john.messages_sent

+### More methods ###

+This section list the other methods available for each elements of the messaging system :

+#### User ####

+    mailboxes      : mailboxes assigned to this user messages_sent  : messages sent by the user

+#### Mailbox ####

+    addressee : who the mailbox is assigned to messages  : messages who are stored in the mailbox name      : the name of the mailbox

+#### Message ####

+    mailbox     : mailbox where the message is stored author      : user who send the message addressee   : who the message was sent to body        : body of the message
+    created_at  : date of creation

 ## Testing the gem ##

 It is possible to test facteur by running the following command from the gem directory: